cspablocortez/Arrow/pages/about.md

-Arrow is a minimal static site generator and a content management system for independently managed websites, favoring simplicity and readability.
+Arrow is a minimal static site generator and a content management system for independent websites.

-It's ideal for tech-savvy people who want to own their content but don't want to dedicate too much time to maintaining a website.
-The focus is writing, not website maintenance.
+It’s ideal for tech-savvy people who want to own their content but don’t want to dedicate too much time to maintaining a website or blog.

 Arrow assumes familiarity with the terminal, git, and markdown.
 The basic workflow of publishing content on an Arrow website